shaoxc/qepy/README.md

 ## Todo
  - ~~Update the Makefile to support Gfortran compiler~~
  - Write a python script that can automatically update the *qepy* code according to the new version of the *QE*

+## Bugs
+ - Intel Compiler

+	If you met any problems like the following, please try latest Intel compiler or GNU compiler.

+	+ *[MPID_nem_tmi_pending_ssend_dequeue]: ERROR: can not find matching ssend...*
+	+ The initial density totally wrong with more than one nodes.